-The IB Program is highly international, and carries prestige all over the world.
-What the IB means in terms of university entrance varies from country to country.
+The IB Program is prestigious and well-regarded.
 Here is a brief overview of how colleges view the IB in different parts of the world.

-Nevertheless, the Full Diploma is not essential as an admission requirement into US colleges, since these colleges will also assess students based on the their high school grades, their involvement in the total school program and their SAT results.
+Nevertheless, the Full Diploma is not essential as an admission requirement into US colleges, since these colleges will also assess students based on the their high school grades, involvement in the total school program, and SAT results.

-Canadian universities view the IB program very favorably, and lie somewhere between the UK and the USA in their approach to using the IB in their admissions process.
-Universities will ask for a student’s predicted IB grades, but then will be willing to make an unconditional offer based on the predictions.
-However, if a student fails to live up to the expectations of the college by scoring much lower than predicted, then he may be placed on academic probation, or even have the offer for entry into a particular course rescinded.
+Canadian universities view the IB program very favorably and lie somewhere between the UK and the USA in their approach to using the IB in their admissions process.
+Universities will ask for a student’s predicted IB grades, are often willing to make an unconditional offer based on the predictions.
+However, if a student fails to live up to the expectations of the college by scoring much lower than predicted, he may be placed on academic probation, or even have the offer for entry into a particular course rescinded.

-Non-Full Diploma students are also accepted into Canadian universities, as long as they have good grades in school or good SAT scores.
+IB course students are also regularly accepted into Canadian universities, as long as they have good grades in school and/or good SAT scores.

-Australian universities prefer the Full Diploma, although non-Full Diploma students can also be admitted to certain courses at some universities.
+Australian universities prefer the Full Diploma, although course students can also be admitted to certain universities.
 Since the academic year in Australia begins in February, students will already have received their IB results before they apply.
 Therefore, the universities will give unconditional offers based on the scores, rather than the conditional offers of the UK.

 The IB is gaining wider recognition within Japan.
-A number of well respected universities offer places to our IB students, both Full Diploma and non-Full Diploma students.
+A number of well respected universities offer places to our IB students, both Full Diploma and course students.
 If applying as a Full Diploma student, the university is interested in predicted IB grades, along with other records of high school achievement.
-If a student is applying as a non-Full Diploma student, then the university will consider that he is applying in the non-IB track, and will be interested in high school transcripts, SAT scores, and other indicators of high school achievement.
-Each year, a number of our students attend Japanese universities.
+If a student is applying as a non-Full Diploma student, then the university will consider that he is applying in the non-IB track and will be interested in high school transcripts, SAT scores, and other indicators of high school achievement.

 Universities of most countries around the world recognize the IB Program and the Diploma.
 To find out more, visit the websites of universities of particular interest.